mrets/Operating-Procedures/rt/index.md

 There are three ways to withdraw or remove M-RETS Certificates from an Active Account:

-1. Transfer the M-RETS Certificates to another of one's own Accounts (e.g.,
+1. Transfer the M-RETS Certificates to another of one's own Accounts (e.g. retirement), or

-retirement), or

 2. Transfer the M-RETS Certificates to multiple of one's own Accounts, or

-3. Transfer the M-RETS Certificates to the Active Account of another M-RETS
+3. Transfer the M-RETS Certificates to the Active Account of another M-RETS Organization.

-Organization.

 ### Section 4.2.4: Functionality of an Active Account